tokio-rs/website/content/tokio/topics/testing.md

 }
 ```

+Keep in mind that the `start_paused` attribute requires the tokio feature `test-util`.
 See [tokio::test "Configure the runtime to start with time paused"](https://docs.rs/tokio/latest/tokio/attr.test.html#configure-the-runtime-to-start-with-time-paused) for more details.

 Of course, the temporal order of future resolution is maintained, even when